 For these, the King in Yellow is also often associated with decay, decedance, and entropy.
 And the allies of the men in yellow, the great red dragons, are similair.
 While the term dragon has grown to apply to just about anything vaguely serpentine (as giant applies to all things big, and fairy to all things magical), there is something of a concrete definition to be found.
 In general, a dragon is a serpentine creature, possessing magical powers, and often legs.

 This includes a variety of creatures of course.
-The dragons of the Journey to the East, who are lords of vast treasure and the undersea realms, fit the mold as easily as the great wyrm Fafnir, a transfigured dwarf of the Volsung saga.
+The dragons of the Journey to the West, who are lords of vast treasure and the undersea realms, fit the mold as easily as the great wyrm Fafnir, a transfigured dwarf of the Volsung saga.
 It also includes perhaps the Feathered Serpent (a proper deity, who we will discuss on article only to him and his kin), and my favorite dragons: the slavic Zmey, who have three heads and spit thunder and occasionally have children with mortals.

 But these dragons are known to Englishmen, and are brilliant red.
 The color is the key here.
 And as I would not try and unearth all the secrets of the color yellow, I will likewise not do so with red.
 But a red dragon?
 That symbol is known.
 The red dragon, as those who play various tabeltop games or read Biblical lore might know, is the most fearsome of all kinds.
 For that is the beast of revelation, the great dragon with seven heads and seven crowns upon it’s heads, and a blasphemy on each crown.